HVAC Schools in Long Island, NY – Degrees & Certifications

 Multiple pathways exist for aspiring HVAC workers to obtain the necessary education and training to begin a career in this field.
 For example, these individuals may choose to complete an apprenticeship, enroll in a formal program, or obtain training in another way.

 Apprenticeship programs vary but typically require a three- to five-year commitment.
-All provide on-the-job training averaging 2,000 hours annually, and an average of 144 hours of classroom work each year.
+All provide on-the-job training averaging 2,000 hours annually and 144 hours of classroom work each year.

-In addition to apprenticeships, aspiring HVAC professionals in Huntsville can pursue a degree or training program.
+In addition to apprenticeships, aspiring HVAC professionals in Long Island can pursue a degree or training program.
 When choosing a school, it is essential to determine if it is accredited, and if so, what agency accredited it.

 Two organizations evaluate and award accreditation to HVAC programs: